JMU-Wearable-Computing/haptic-glove/README.md

 <img src = "Images/Tutorial Photos/Serial Example Use/Serial Accel Message Example.png" />

 2. As long as the variable `debug` is set to `true`, the following should print to the Serial Monitor. `outMsg` is the object that is sent to the TCP client.
+Acceleration data is now being continuously collected.

 <img src = "Images/Tutorial Photos/Message Examples/Example Serial Acceleration Message.png" />